Bridge Pa: Bridge Pa Triangle

 Bridge Pa Triangle is a grape growing area roughly delineated by three roads: Ngatarawa Road, State Highway 50 and Maraekakaho Road.
 It is recognised as a premium wine growing area in the Hawke's Bay wine region.
 Wines grown include Merlot, Syrah, Chardonnay and Sauvignon blanc.
-In ancient times the area was blanketed by the pumice tephra of numerous Taupo volcanic events.
+In ancient times the area was blanketed by the pumice tephra of numerous Lake Taupō volcanic events.
 Much of the Triangle area covers the historical (pre-1860s earthquake) riverbed of the nearby Ngaruroro River.
 As such soil types include Ngatarawa Gravels, Takapau Silty-loam (free draining red metal of mixed alluvial and volcanic origin) and shallow clay-loam soils with underlying deep free draining pumice.

 Alwyn Corban and Garry Glazebrook of Ngatarawa Wines pioneered wine production in the area in the 1980s and it is only with the growth of other boutique wineries in the late 1990s the "Bridge Pa Triangle" has been delineated and named.
 The area is also sometimes described as The Maraekakaho Triangle and The Ngatarawa Triangle.
 Bordering Ngatarawa Road and to the north of the area along State Highway 50 is the Gimblett Gravels wine growing area.